ibm-js/dbidi/docs/TextLayoutEngine.md

 Engine implements Unicode Bidi Algorithm as specified at [Unicode Standard Annex #9](http://www.unicode.org/reports/tr9/).
 Type of the transformation is controlled by parameters, which describe actual format of input and required format of output.
 Object holds these parameters as a properties, which allow to reuse them in multiply calls of engine.
-Additionally object holds info about position of each character in the source and resulting strings.
+Additionally object holds info about relative positions of each character in the source and resulting strings.
+This info is placed into sourceToTarget and targetToSource attributes.

 ##### Table of Contents
 [Instantiation](#instantiation)